Program Director

 Deborah Thurber, MD

-Deborah Thurber, M.D. is a Child and Adolescent Psychiatrist for the Ventura County Behavioral Health Outpatient Clinics.
+Dr. Deborah Thurber is a Child and Adolescent Psychiatrist for the Ventura County Behavioral Health Outpatient Clinics.
 Her prior appointments include Clinical Assistant Professor of Psychiatry, University of Washington School of Medicine, 1998-2005, Clinical Assistant Professor of Psychiatry, University of North Carolina, 1991-1997, and Assistant Professor of Psychiatry, Bowman Gray School of Medicine, Winston-Salem, NC, 1995-1997.
 She received her MD degree from Louisiana State University, Shreveport in 1985 and had residency training at the University of Texas Medical Branch, Galveston, and Duke University Medical Center, Durham, NC, completing General Psychiatry and Child and Adolescent Psychiatry residency in 1990.

 Dr. Thurber is board-certified in General Psychiatry and Child and Adolescent Psychiatry.
 She is a Distinguished Fellow of the American Academy of Child and Adolescent Psychiatry.
 She has one publication on crisis services for youth.